Surveys on Patient Safety Culture™

 - Diagnose and assess the current status of patient safety culture.

 - Identify strengths and areas for patient safety culture improvement.

 - Examine trends in patient safety culture change over time.

 - Evaluate the cultural impact of patient safety initiatives and interventions.

 - Conduct internal and external comparisons.

-Action Planning Tool (PDF File, 368.7 KB; Word File, 111.77 KB)—This tool was designed primarily for users of the AHRQ Surveys on Patient Safety Culture and is intended for use after your organization administers the survey and analyzes the results.
+Action Planning Tool (PDF, 776.7 KB; Word, 111.77 KB)—This tool was designed primarily for users of the AHRQ Surveys on Patient Safety Culture and is intended for use after an organization administers the survey and analyzes the results.
 It provides step-by-step guidance to help survey users develop an action plan to improve patient safety culture.

-Research Reference List—The purpose of this research reference list is to provide citations for articles published on the AHRQ safety culture surveys.
+Research Reference List—The purpose of this research reference list is to provide citations for published articles referring to AHRQ safety culture surveys or data analyses.
 It includes references on the use of the surveys; psychometric analyses; analyses linking the survey to outcome data; reviews of instruments; and international studies.

-Improving Response Rates on the AHRQ Surveys on Patient Safety Culture—This podcast will provide you with information on tips and tools to increase your survey response rates in your organization.
+Improving Response Rates on the AHRQ Surveys on Patient Safety Culture—This podcast will provide listeners with information on tips and tools to increase an organization's survey response rates.